promregator/promregator/CONTRIBUTING.md

 * The newline mode is "Unix" (character of newlines in source code files is "LF").
 Special files (i.e. if a standard enforces a different newline) may have a deviating newline format.
 * When using the "`equals()` and `hashcode()` generator of Eclipse, make sure that
   * you have set "generate method comments",
-  * you have not set "use ' instanceof' to compare types", and
+  * you have not set "use 'instanceof' to compare types", and
   * you have set "use blocks in 'if' statements" (required for [SonarQube compatibility](https://github.com/promregator/promregator/pull/129#discussion_r352373057)).